How to make boots smell better

 These Lightweight socks from Camel City Mill are a great place to start.
 They’ve got a vented knit along the arch and the top of the foot, and they stay comfortable while providing a strong barrier against bacteria.

-And because wool is a naturally bacteria resistant material, your socks won’t smell either and you can even wear the Lightweight multiple days in a row.
+And because wool is a naturally bacteria resistant material, your socks won’t smell either, and you can even wear the Lightweight multiple days in a row without washing.

 Made in the USA from Merino wool, these work socks really are something else in terms of quality.
 They feature compression through the arch and calf which helps your feet recover after a long day.
 Plus, because they're Merino wool, they're breathable and help reduce foot sweat.